dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 ### Task 1: Configure and launch a Drive-by URL attack

+These simulated attacks can help you identify and find vulnerable users before a real attack impacts your bottom line.

 1. If you are not already at the Microsoft Defender portal in your browser, start the Microsoft Edge browser go to (https://security.microsoft.com) and log in with the **Tenant Email** credentials.

 1. In the **Microsoft Defender** portal, from the left-hand navigation pane, under the **Email & collaboration** section, select **Attack simulation training**.